Bratislava, Slovakia – Prior to World War II, Slovakia had a vibrant Jewish community of more than 130,000 people.

 Above all, the people of the country came together to commemorate the resilient Jewish spirit.

-Currently, there are some 80 synagogues in Slovakia, but 80 years after the destruction and devastation of the Second World War — only 5 serve their original sacral purpose.
-The greater majority lay derelict, while some have been re-appropriated as community centers, industrial warehouses and even in one obscure case – a Vietnamese restaurant.
+Currently, there are some eighty synagogues in Slovakia, but 80 years after the destruction and devastation of the Second World War, only five serve their original sacral purpose.
+The greater majority lay derelict, while some have been re-appropriated as community centers, industrial warehouses and even in one obscure case, a Vietnamese restaurant.

-By Dr Gabriela Bereghazyova and Dr Zuzana Palovic, Global Slovakia
+By Gabriela Bereghazyova and Zuzana Palovic, Global Slovakia

 Global Slovakia is a Bratislava-based not-for-profit organization that seeks to promote Slovakia on the global stage and foster a constructive discussion about the country’s past history, current events and future perspectives.
 You can also follow them on Facebook!